THE MOVIE: Forever My Girl (2018)

 Have you seen Forever My Girl?
 Did you find it a good story?
 What’s your favorite underrated romantic moment?
 Sound off below with all your thoughts – I look forward to chatting with you.

-Photos: Roadside Attractions / Lionsgate / LD EntertainmentWant to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+Photos: Roadside Attractions / Lionsgate / LD EntertainmentIf you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.